matthewwithanm/django-imagekit/docs/advanced_usage.rst

 generated (using the "myapp:profile:avatar_thumbnail" spec) for each of the JPEGs in `/path/to/some/pics`.

-Note that, since this source group doesnt send the `source_created` or `source_changed` signals, the corresponding cache file strategy callbacks would not be called for them.
+Note that, since this source group doesnt send the `source_saved` signal, the corresponding cache file strategy callbacks would not be called for them.